NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 ![](../assets/images/18.png)

 Now, let’s name it something, shall we?
-Let’s add this bit of code to it.
+Let’s add this bit of text to it, at the very top of the file.
 ```
 ---
 title: My First Post